 Clear Layouts can help users navigate

-Utilising concise and clear language
+Utilizing concise and clear language

 Different users have different levels of reading abilities.
 Although English may be the language for communication on the web, it might not be widely spoken or understood across the country.
 Remember to create the content in a language that is clear and concise so that people can easily digest it.
 Using plain or spoken language, avoid complicated or technical terms.
 Again, Google can be used as one of many web accessibility examples, although there are only certain words that it translates to other local languages to keep everyone on the same page.
 Meanwhile, you may also check our blog post on why is it important to learn entrepreneurship here!

 Offer easy data entry